ericoporto/ags-manual-wiki/acintro3.md

 areas.
 You'll probably want to use several different Hotspots for different areas of the screen.
-After drawing your first hotspot, change the Selected Hotspot using the drop-down list above the property grid, and you can draw in a different colour.
+After drawing your first hotspot, change the Selected Hotspot using the drop-down list above the property grid, and you can draw in a different color.
 All the other hotspots will be greyed out.

 ![I've drawn four types of hotspot onto my screen](images/intro3_1.jpg)